kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 including before the request stream has been opened or before a promised request has been received.

-In HTTP/3, the PRIORITY_UPDATE frame can arrive before any data is received on the corresponding stream or server push due to reordering or proactively changing the priority of a server push.
-If the stream ID is one which can be opened, the frame SHOULD be buffered until the stream is opened and applied immediately after the HEADERS are parsed.
-This consumes extra state on the peer, but existing stream limits bound the size of that state.

-The HTTP/3 PRIORITY_UPDATE frame is sent on the control stream.
-Because there are no ordering guarantees between streams, a client that reprioritizes a request before receiving the response data might cause the server to receive a PRIORITY_UPDATE for an unknown request.
+Because the HTTP/3 PRIORITY_UPDATE frame is sent on the control stream and there are no ordering guarantees between streams, a client that reprioritizes a request before receiving the response data might cause the server to receive a PRIORITY_UPDATE for an unknown request.
 If the request stream ID is within bidirectional stream limits, the PRIORITY_UPDATE frame SHOULD be buffered until the stream is opened and applied immediately after the request message